Brprb08/orbital-control-simulator/README.md

 # Orbital Control Simulator

-A real-time orbital mechanics simulator built in Unity with a native C++ physics core.
-It computes satellite motion using a double-precision Dormand–Prince integrator and supports live thrust, drag, and orbital propagation.
+This is a real-time orbital mechanics simulator I built in Unity, with most of the physics handled in a native C++ backend.
+It started as a way to see if I could realistically simulate satellite motion, and gradually turned into a full real-time system with live thrust, drag, and orbital propagation.

-You can load real TLE data, apply thrust, and visualize trajectory changes as they happen.
-The Unity layer handles visualization and camera controls; all physics runs natively in the C++ backend for accuracy.
+You can load real TLE data, apply thrust, and immediately see how the trajectory responds.
+Unity handles visualization and camera controls, while the physics runs natively in C++ to keep things accurate and stable at runtime.

 [Watch the Demo Video on Youtube](https://www.youtube.com/watch?v=aisBrqQ_A4o&feature=youtu.be)
 ![Track Cam](./Assets/Images/12-5Track.png)